My Tax Digital - Frequently Asked Questions (FAQs)

 How do I update my email address?

-Click on your User Name in the top right, go to Edit Profile, enter the new email address in the New Email (Requires Verification) field, and click Save.
+Click on your User Initials in the top right, go to Edit Profile, enter the new email address in the Email field, and click Update.
 A verification link will be sent to the new address.
+Click that link to complete the update.
+Read more

 What happens if I forget my password?